YahyaDZD/YahyaDZD/README.md

 - 👀 I’m interested in Electricity, Arduino, HMI, Coding, Automatisme, Mechanic and self devolpment;
 - 🌱 I’m currently learning Database and PLC;
 - 💞️ I speak English, French and my mother language Arab;
-- 📫 How to reach me ? contact me at Yahyaaln@gmail.com.
+- 📫 How to reach me ? contact me at my instagram @yahya_dzd.

 - I had bachlory degree at 2015, then another one at 2016;
 - I applied to in ENPEI (Ecole Nationale Préparatoire aux Etude d'Ingineur) were we study a lot of mathimathics , physics, chimistry, and too much of mechanic;